 A commentary co-written by Dr. Peter Anton, professor of Digestive Diseases and director of the Center for Prevention Research, was cited April 6 by HealthDay News in a story about a study linking HIV transmission risk to the level of virus in genital fluid.

-Dr. Peter Anton, professor of Digestive Diseases and a member of the UCLA AIDS Institute, was interviewed in the April issue of The Advocate about the latest advances in AIDS treatments.
+Dr. Peter Anton, professor of Digestive Diseases and a member of the UCLA AIDS Institute, was interviewed in the April issue of The Advocate about the latest advances in AIDS treatments in The Last Days of HIV.

 Asian News International and trade publication Becker ASC on March 31, 2011 reported on a study led by Dr. Simon Beaven, assistant professor of Medicine, Division of Digestive Diseases, that found that a key regulator of cholesterol and fat metabolism in the liver also plays an important role in the development of liver fibrosis, which can lead to cirrhosis.
 Beaven is quoted.
 The study ran in the March issue of Gastroenterology.
 The research was done in the laboratory of senior author Dr. Peter Tontonoz, a professor of Pathology and Laboratory Medicine and a Howard Hughes Medical Institute investigator.
 The story was picked up by AndraNews.net.
 The website Red Orbit also ran a story.